-Snoring is caused by an obstruction in the airway and essential oils can actually decrease inflammation that may be causing the obstruction.
-While you sleep and your tongue relaxes in your mouth, the airway can becoming blocked and limit the flow of oxygen.
+Snoring is caused by an obstruction of the airway and essential oils can actually decrease inflammation that may be causing the obstruction.
+While you sleep and your tongue relaxes in your mouth, the airway can become blocked and limit the flow of oxygen.
 When this occurs, your tissues in your mouth start to vibrate with the passing of oxygen and thus producing the annoying sound of snoring.
 Essential oils and blends clear the nasal and throat passages to prevent snoring.
 The use of oils to treat snoring is effective and all natural.

 Essential Oils – A Natural Snoring Treatment

 Essential oils used for snoring are extracted from many different parts of various plants.
 Some plants produce more oils in their roots, and others in their leaves or blossoms.
 The essential oils used to treat snoring, which include lavender, marjoram, peppermint and nearly a dozen more, can all physically treat inflammation in the nose and throat, but also provide an emotionally calming quality throughout your night’s sleep.

 Thyme is a natural treatment for respiratory ailments – it helps clear the airways and strengthens the immune system.
 Thyme can be a harsh irritant on the skin in its natural form, so it’s common to mix Thyme oil with another oil, commonly referred to as a carrier oil, so it’s less harsh.
 A few carrier oils are jojoba oil, olive oil, and coconut oil.
 If you mix a few drops of Thyme oil with a carrier oil and then apply it on your feet near the base of the toes, this will trigger the reflexology and target snoring.